Spirent/openperf/doc/modules/dynamic.md

 ## Thresholds

-Threshold counters evaluate a mathematical relation between a threshold and a statistic and record the results.
+Threshold counters evaluate a mathematical relation between a threshold and a statistic.
+Threshold compares the result of *function* and the *value* using *condition*.
+The result of the comparison increases an appropriate counter, *condition_true* or *condition_false*.

 ### Configuration